 If a patient does not meet above criteria, but a clinician feels PrEP is appropriate, please discuss with GUM doctor of the day

 Eligibility criteria

-Scottish services will move away from using specific eligibility criteria, at present we are continuing to use these as guidance in GGC.
+Scottish services are moving away from using specific eligibility criteria.
 PrEP is suitable for most people who request it, except where HIV risk is very low and therefore the risk of PrEP outweighs the benefit.